CycloneDX/cyclonedx.org/about/standardization-process/index.md

 ![Working Model Diagram #2](/theme/assets/images/standardization-working-model-2.svg#center)

 Once a collection of candidates, forming a new specification version, has been approved by the CycloneDX Core Working Group and TC54, the CycloneDX Core Working Group will vote, by a lazy majority, to release a new version of the CycloneDX specification.
-This is immediately followed by a vote by TC54, by a lazy majority and the option of a rare fallback to a vote according to Ecma rules, to propose a new CycloneDX specification version to the Ecma General Assembly.
+This is immediately followed by a vote by TC54, by a lazy majority and the option of a rare fallback to a vote according to Ecma rules, to propose a new CycloneDX specification version to the Ecma Executive Committee (Execom).

+Once a new specification version has been approved by TC54 and recommended to the Ecma Execom, the Execom recommends to the Ecma General Assembly (GA) for an approval vote.

+The GA votes at their scheduled meetings.
+Before an approval vote is confirmed the GA may bring back to TC54 questions, clarifications and changes, if significant.
+These queries should be reviewed and developed by the CycloneDX community, and also reviewed by TC54, then submitted again for an approval vote to the GA.
+It should be noted that it is historically-uncommon to receive a vote of rejection.

+The new version becomes an official Ecma standard after a favorable vote.
+Ecma will work towards delivering ISO recognition of the Ecma standard.